hamzhk15/nessus-was-enabled/README.md

-# nessus-was-enabled
+# Here is the steps you need to follow to download and install Ubuntu VM with Nessus and WAS module enabled

 This document will help prepare a Ubutu VM with Nessus and WAS-Module enabled acording to Tenable Documentation available at 28 Nov 2023

-# Here is the steps you need to follow to download and install Ubuntu VM with Nessus and WAS module enabled

 # Download Ubuntu 22.04.3 LTS from here: https://ubuntu.com/download/desktop